JvanKatwijk/algol-60-compiler/README.md

 never happened.
-However, due to that (vague) intention, the implementation refrained from using records. in the C implementation, all structures (treenodes etc)  are implemented as segments of homogeneous arrays.
+However, due to that (vague) intention, the implementation refrained from using records.
+In the C implementation, all structures (treenodes etc)  are implemented as segments of homogeneous arrays (arrays of char *).

 The file frontend.c is translated into an executable "jff-a2c".
+The jff-a2c program can be used on its own.

 ======================================================================

 runtime.c
 ----------------------------------------------------------------------

 All runtime support is implemented in the file runtime.c.
+The implementation of the support functions, e.g. setting up an array, leaving a scope etc, the implementation of some of the operators, and the implementation of the  functions in the prelude are here.
-In the make and installation process this file is compiled and converted into a library lib-jff.a
+In the installation process this file is compiled and the result converted into a library lib-jff.a

 =======================================================================